n0braist/snmp_trap_collector/README.md

 ++++++++++++++++++++++++++++++++++++++++++

-#### If you want to get it more secure define here your specified communities:
+#### If you want to get it more secure define here your specified communities your tarp receiver lsiten to:

        There are currently three types of processing that can be specified: